wernerdaehn/CC3D-CableCam-Controller/README.md

 1. This should print status information plus a help text in the console.
 <br/><a href="https://raw.githubusercontent.com/wernerdaehn/CC3D-CableCam-Controller/master/_images/console_help.png"><img src="_images/console_help.png" height="100px"/></a>
 1. The first and most important step is to set the type of receiver.
 The firmware supports either SBus or SumPPM.
 The $h command prints the currently active receiver type and using the _$I_ (uppercase "i") the input receiver type can be changed, e.g. from the default SumPPM to SBus via _$I 1_.
 Then store that value permanently using the _$w_ command and restart the board by disconnecting the USB cable and reconnecting.
 1. Next step is to validate the receiver input signals.
-Turn on the ESC to power the receiver and enter the command _$i_.
+Turn on the ESC (CC3D Revo is designed to handle USB and external power at the same time) to power the receiver and enter the command _$i_.
 This shows all channels, their current reading from the receiver and which channel is used for what function.
-The CC3D Revo is designed to use USB while it is powered from an external source like the ESC.
 <br/><a href="https://raw.githubusercontent.com/wernerdaehn/CC3D-CableCam-Controller/master/_images/console_input_config.png"><img src="_images/console_input_config.png" height="100px"/></a>
 1. Setup the RC sender to assign the various inputs to channels.
 The functions used are
     1. Speed Input: In my case I control the camera with the left stick, moving the right stick forward/backwards should move the CableCam.
 This is channel 3 on my sender.